 There’s a reason why Country Living Magazine named Corning one of “America’s 25 Best Small Towns for Christmas.”

 It’s hard to beat a one-of-a-kind glass Christmas tree made of 2,000 handblown ornaments at the world’s largest museum devoted to glass art and artifacts when it comes to adding some sparkle to your holiday season.
 Located in America’s Crystal City, the spectacular holiday tree is just one of the reasons Corning is the place to be for the holidays which officially kick off the Saturday after Thanksgiving with the arrival of Santa and Mrs. Claus, followed by the tree lighting ceremony in Centerway Square (named one of the 15 Most Beautiful Town Squares in America by Travel + Leisure).
-The evening’s festivities also include the 23rd Annual Parade of Lights, and a special fireworks demonstration.
+The evening’s festivities also include the 24th Annual Parade of Lights on November 30th.

 Dating back as far as 1974, Sparkle has been a highlight of the holiday season for folks living near and far.
 Begun by the Market Street Restoration Group as a way to inspire people to shop local and get excited about the Holiday season, the annual event has become a not-to-be-missed sensation as Market Street is transformed into the perfect place to shop, explore, taste, and truly capture the holiday spirit.
 This event remains a holiday favorite.

 Start a new family tradition blowing your own glass ornaments at The Studio found at the The Corning Museum of Glass.
 Or, for what Country Living calls “a more personalized, family friendly experience," anyone age two and up can blow an ornament at Hands-on Glass Studio.